Pretium Partners: Background

 In January 2021, Pretium and Ares Management took NYSE listed landlord company, Front Yard Residential private for $2.5 billion.
 HavenBrook Homes which was part of Front Yard Residential also came under the control of Pretium.
 During the same month, Pretium and the Public Sector Pension Investment Board formed a $700 million joint venture to invest the retirement savings of most federal employees, to develop SFR housing in the U.S.

-In September 2021, Pretrium and Crescent Communities set up a $1 billion joint venture to construct new homes that are built to rent.
+In September 2021, Pretium and Crescent Communities set up a $1 billion joint venture to construct new homes that are built to rent.

 In November 2021, Pretium acquired home-flipping lender Anchor Loans for $1.5 billion.

 In January 2022, Pretium and Indianapolis-based builder Onyx+East formed a $600 million joint venture to develop rental homes.

 In December 2022, Pretium opened a new office in Miami Beach.

+In 2022, Progress Residential acquired approximately 3,300 homes from Zillow Group's Zillow Offers business, making Pretium one of the largest institutional buyers of Zillow's single-family home portfolio.

-In September 2023, Jonathan Pruzan was hired as Pretium's president.
-He was previously the chief operating officer at Morgan Stanley.
+In 2023, Pretium paid $1.5 billion to D.R.
+Horton for 4,000 rental homes.
+In September of that year, Jonathan Pruzan, previously the chief operating officer at Morgan Stanley, was appointed president.

+In October 2024, Stephen Scherr was named co-president.
+Also in 2024, Pretium acquired BH Management Services.

+In 2025, Pretium launched a homebuilder lending strategy to fill a financing gap left by regional banks.
+They also expanded their insurance solutions business, partnering with insurance companies and providing access to customized private credit assets, and launched a third residential credit fund.